Home U.S. Labor Laws Ohio Labor Laws

 - Cost of Living Adjustments: The statewide minimum wage is adjusted annually based on the Consumer Price Index (CPI), which takes into account cost-of-living changes but does not vary by locality.

-- Tipped Employees: Tipped workers can be paid a base wage of $5.25 per hour, provided their tips bring total earnings to at least $10.45 per hour.
+- Tipped employees: Base wage of $5.50 per hour, provided tips bring total pay to at least $11.00 per hour.

-- Student Learners/Full-Time Students: Employers can pay no less than 75% of the minimum wage to student learners who are enrolled in vocational education.
+- Student learners: Employers may pay no less than 75% of the minimum wage to student learners enrolled in vocational education programs under a valid federal certificate, per DOL guidance.

-- Workers with Disabilities: Employers may pay a sub-minimum wage to workers with disabilities, subject to a federal certificate.
+- Workers with disabilities: Employers may pay a sub-minimum wage under 14(c) federal certificates issued by the federal DOL.

 Track overtime to the minute and save thousands with Workyard